configcat/docs/website/docs/sdk-reference/ios.md

 With the following hooks you can subscribe to particular events fired by the SDK:

 - `onClientReady()`: This event is sent when the SDK reaches the ready state.
-If the SDK is configured with lazy load or manual polling it's considered ready right after instantiation.
+If the SDK is initialized with lazy load or manual polling it's considered ready right after instantiation.
 If it's using auto polling, the ready state is reached when the SDK has a valid config.json loaded into memory either from cache or from HTTP.
 If the config couldn't be loaded neither from cache nor from HTTP the `onClientReady` event fires when the auto polling's `maxInitWaitTimeInSeconds` is reached.

 - `onConfigChanged([String: Setting])`: This event is sent when the SDK loads a valid config.json into memory from cache, and each subsequent time when the loaded config.json changes via HTTP.